 COMMENT: Fr Doyle had a very realistic understanding of our human nature.
 He too struggled with temptations and with his own defects, but like the saints he realised that we do not battle alone, but rather with the help of our loving God, of our guardian angel and of the entire communion of saints.

-Perhaps many of us have already forgotten what our new year’s resolutions were.
-Well, Lent begins in two days time, and we have another perfect opportunity to set ourselves some new goals and resolutions.
-We may also fail in these resolutions, but no matter, we can pick ourselves up and keep moving forward.
+Perhaps many of us have already forgotten what our new year’s resolutions were and have already abandoned our Lenten penances.
+No matter, we can pick ourselves up and keep moving forward.
 The most important thing is never to give up.

 You may find there entire pamphlet here (Fr Doyle is mentioned on page 6):